x402#

-1Shot API offers special API endpoints for facilitating x402 payments, check out the OpenAPI specification for the x402 tag.
+1Shot API offers special API endpoints for facilitating version 1 and 2 x402 payments, check out the OpenAPI specification for the x402 tag.

 Configuring x402 Payment Tokens#